Promise made, promise kept

 A record of achievement

-Morgan also took the lead on bills to (1) end needless benefit delays for survivors of firefighters who die in the line of duty, (2) stop schools from penalizing students who commit early to military service and must spend up to ten days of normal school time in basic training, and (3) give the city of Louisville long-sought help in dealing with abandoned and dilapidated buildings.
+This year Morgan won help from Republican Gov. Matt Bevin and the state's county clerks in solving the nationally-publicized gay marriage license controversy, with unanimous passage of his one-form compromise.
+He also took the lead on bills to (1) end needless benefit delays for survivors of firefighters who die in the line of duty, (2) stop schools from penalizing students who commit early to military service and must spend up to ten days of normal school time in basic training, and (3) give the city of Louisville long-sought help in dealing with abandoned and dilapidated buildings.

-In 2015, colleagues credited him with convening a group to help break an impasse and ease passage of a much-needed heroin control bill.
-That year he also moved four proposals to adoption by the Senate and approval by the Governor.
-Those measures (1) created an interlock device program for drunk drivers that will save lives, (2) added outpatients to those about whose potential violent behavior mental health professionals may warn without liability, (3) put Kentucky in line with the Uniform Interstate Family Support Act in order to save the state millions in child support funding, and (4) set requirements of insolvency under the Uniform Voidable Transactions Act.
+Morgan won praise for bringing together a group to help break the impasse that was blocking a much-needed heroin control bill.
+He also pushed notable bills to adoption by the Senate and approval by the Governor: (1) creating an interlock device program for drunk drivers that provably saves lives, (2) adding outpatients to those about whose potential violent behavior mental health professionals may warn without liability, (3) putting Kentucky in line with the Uniform Interstate Family Support Act to save the state millions in child support funding, and (4) setting requirements of insolvency under the Uniform Voidable Transactions Act.

-Morgan has been named to “Forty under Forty” by Business First, as a Legislator of the Year by Mothers Against Drunk Driving for his ignition interlock bill, as a Leadership Award winner by the Foundation for Advancing Alcohol Responsibility and as 2016 Outstanding Young Professional by the University of Kentucky College of Law.
-He was honored as the 2014 Legislator of the Year by the Brain Injury Alliance of Kentucky, received the 2015 Distinguished Public Service Award by the Kentucky Psychological Association, and was named a Most Valuable Policymaker by Greater Louisville Inc.
+He has been honored as the 2014 Legislator of the Year by the Brain Injury Alliance of Kentucky, received the 2015 Distinguished Public Service Award by the Kentucky Psychological Association, and was named a Most Valuable Policymaker by Greater Louisville Inc.